klemens-u/ic-label-creator/README.md

 How to create your own set of chips:

-- Copy "ben-eater-8bit-computer.html" to a a new file "your-set.html"
+- Copy "ben-eater-8bit-computer.html" to a new file "your-set.html"
 - Add the chips you like to print to section "Draw chips"
 - If your miss chip definitions in "chips.js" please add them and perform a pull request, so I can add them too.